ecj94/thesis/Data sets/Hyp/README_inclusion.md

-# READme '*article inclusion*'
+# READme 'Article inclusion'

-'*Article inclusion*' contains information on the inclusion process of articles of the 2014-2016 volumes of *ASR*, *AJS*, and *SQ* in *Hyp*.
-The variables in '*article inclusion*' are:
+'*Article inclusion'* contains information on the inclusion process of articles of the 2014-2016 volumes of *ASR*, *AJS*, and *SQ* in *Hyp*.
+The variables in this data set are:
-1. Article: name of the authors of the article, shortened (needs to change).
+1. Article: name(s) of the author(s) of the article, shortened (**NOTE: this will change to full list of authors**).
-2. Journal: full name of the journal the article was published in.
+2. Journal: name of the journal the article was published in.
 3. Year: year of publication of the article.
 4. Issue: issue in which the article was published.
 5. Hypotheses: indicates whether an article contains at least one explicitly stated hypothesis, where '1' = yes and '0' = no.